AWinterCoding/README_Generator/Develop/README.md

 ## Installation

-For installation please be sure to pull down the code, run npm init, you will need to install express, mysql2, and inquirer, for inquirer please be sure to install 8.2.4 no version later otherwise the program will break.
-You will also need SQL, more information on installation for each of these please refer to each of these software and packages documentation.
+For installation, please be sure to bring down the code, install sequelize, mysql2, express, and dotenv, from there please be sure to login to mysql, source the database with schema, seed the database with index.js under seeds.js,  and then server.js

 ## Contribution

-For any contributions please submit them either via my buisiness email below or if its a bug, in the feedback/bug tracker
+For any contributions, please enter a pull request to Github or ask me at my buisiness email

 ## Testing

-Testing is in parallel to the function of the app, anything aditional will require modifications to the code, do so at your own risk
+There are no inbuilt tests in the application, all testing is manual

 ## License